-Having the proper amount of insulation in your attic can make your Miami home cozier all year long.
-Increased energy efficiency could also help you save money on energy expenses.
+Having the proper amount of insulation in your attic can make your Miami home more comfortable throughout the year.
+Higher energy efficiency could also help you save money on heating and cooling expenses.

 Does My Home Have Enough Insulation?

-You can check existing insulation to learn if you have a sufficient amount in your attic.
-If it’s shallower than 7” deep, your home is doesn’t have enough insulation.
+You can measure existing insulation to determine if you have enough in your attic.
+If it’s shallower than 7” deep, your home is underinsulated.
 In Miami, 13-14” deep is recommended.

 Enhancing your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may lessen wear and tear on your HVAC system.